• Welcome Home

 @bethshalombozeman.org

-To schedule one-on-one time with me, please click here.
+To schedule one-on-one time with the rabbi, please click here.

-In case of a pastoral emergency, please contact me via email at rabbisonja
+In case of a pastoral emergency, please contact her via email at rabbisonja

 @bethshalombozeman.org.